mhuda040/Starbucks-Capstone-Project/README.md

     - time (int) - time in hours since start of test.
 The data begins at time t=0
     - value - (dict of strings) - either an offer id or transaction amount depending on the record

+Please note that the JSON files are stored in a ZIP file; you will need to unzip the files and store them in a directory called 'data', in order for the Starbucks_Capstone_notebook.ipynb file to run properly.

 ## Installation

 Must have Python 3 installed to run the required files.